-- 1. The seminar evaluation will account for 30% of the total grade, while the exam will account for 70%.
-To pass the course, both grades-that of the exam and seminars-must be at least "Pass" (5 out of 10). - 2.
-The seminar grade cannot be made up. - 3.
-Students who fail to pass the final can make it up.
-The make up will be in May and will also account for 70% of the total grade.
-Which day the make-up will be will be announced during the course. - 4.
-Passing grades from either seminar or exams will not carry over into future academic years. - 5.
+- 1. The seminar evaluation will account for 30% of the total grade, while the exam will account for 60%. - 2.
+For 10% of the total grade each student will write an essay of a maximum of 250 words in which a concept, tool or theory studied in the course is applied to analyze a real and current situation (an issue related, e.g., to some recent news, business story, regulatory problem, new law, scientific report or social conflict). - 3.
+To pass the course, each one of the grades of the exam and the seminars must be at least a "Pass" (5 out of 10). - 4.
+The seminar and the essay grades cannot be made up. - 5.
+Students who pass the seminar but fail to pass the final exam can make the latter up.
+The make up will be in May and will also account for 60% of the total grade.
+The date of the make-up will be announced during the course. - 6.
+Passing grades from either seminar, essay or exams will not carry over into future academic years. - 7.
 There will be no exceptions to these rules.